 From Others Who Know the Student

-In all of the above scenarios, it would be beneficial to engage in an in-depth discussion with the student about the student’s career aspirations and to ask the student for copies of materials he/she will be submitting as part of the Goldwater application.
+1) Under ALL of the above circumstances, it would be beneficial to engage in an in-depth discussion with the student about the student’s career aspiration and to ask the student for copies of materials he/she will be submitting as part of the Goldwater application.